The Signal Grid: Cut 80% of Busywork and Unlock $30K Months for $5K–$20K Operators

 Time frees up.

-One coach: 17 weekly meetings → 4 weekly meetings.
-13 hours reclaimed.
-Used for deep work.
+One coach went from 17 weekly meetings → 4 weekly meetings and reclaimed 13 hours, which she used for deep work.

 One consultant: “I used to wake up stressed about ‘everything I had to do.’
 Now I wake up clear on the one thing that matters today.”